 - 1. In the Technical Publications application, create a technical publication for the superseding publication. - 2.
 Change the status of the technical publication to Active. - 3.
-On the Technical Publication tab, select the older technical publication. - 4.
-In the Superseded By table, enter the supersedence date. - 5.
+On the Technical Publication tab, select the older technical publication.

+- 4. In the Superseded By table, enter the supersedence date. - 5.
 In the Publication field, specify the identifier of the superseding technical publication that you created. - 6.
 Save the technical publication.
 The status of the original technical publication is changed to Superseded.
-A relationship of type SUPER is created between the superseded and superseding technical records.
-Any associated PMs without work orders are removed.
+A relationship of type SUPER is created between the superseded and superseding technical publications.
+Any associated task cards without work orders are removed.